jcornaz/play-jam-4/README.md

 You play a mouse trying to escape the water by talking lifts.
 Better hurry cause the water is rising!

-But you must first collect the key to unlock the next lift.
+But you must first collect the keys to unlock each lift.

 ### Controls